The Comedy School is the only arts organisation of its kind in the UK which works with comedy in many different settings.

 Director Keith Palmer founded the Comedy School in 1998 providing workshops for aspiring comedians, learning and development for commercial and public sector organisations, running projects with and for young people.
 He is an experienced producer, facilitator, and consultant on the comedy circuit, in television and arts education projects.

-His work has spanned over a 20 year period and includes developing and providing bespoke training and personal development programmes for organisations including The Princes Trust, British American Drama Academy, The ICA, Art Education, The National Youth Theatre, Equity, St Marys University, 20th Century Fox, NHS.
-Keith also organised Nelson Mandela's visit to Brixton in 1996.
+His work has spanned over a 25 year period and includes developing and providing bespoke training and personal development programmes for organisations including The Princes Trust, British American Drama Academy, The ICA, Arts Education, The National Youth Theatre, Equity, St Marys University, 20th Century Fox, NHS, London Zoo, Angst Production and Premiere League football coaches.
+Keith also produced the entertainment for Nelson Mandela's visit to Brixton in 1996.

-Keith has a wide network of contacts in comedy and the arts, and has also successfully run a number of comedy festivals with high profile professional comedians, such as Andi Osho, Omid Djalili, Sean Lock, Jo Brand, Hugh Dennis, Paul Whitehouse, Felix Dexter, Arthur Smith, Neil Mullarky, Darah O’Brian, Phill Jupitus to name a few.
+Keith has a wide network of contacts in comedy and the arts, and has also successfully run a number of comedy festivals with high profile professional comedians, such as Lenny Henry, Andi Osho, Omid Djalili, Sean Lock, Jo Brand, Hugh Dennis, Paul Whitehouse, Harry Enfield, Felix Dexter, Arthur Smith, Neil Mullarkey, Darah O’Brian, Phill Jupitus, Josh Widecombe to name a few.

 David Clutterbuck is a leading authority on learning conversations.
 Visiting Professor in the coaching and mentoring faculties of three Universities, he is an alumnus of several Comedy School programmes, which he says have helped cement his reputation as one of the most humorous and challenging speakers on the international HR circuit.